UrbanCompass/hnvm/README.md

 Location on disk to download binaries to, defaulting to an `.hnvm` directory in your `$HOME` directory.

-### `HNVM_NODE` and `HNVM_PNPM` (Defaults to `latest`)
+### `HNVM_NODE`, `HNVM_PNPM`, `HNVM_YARN` (Defaults to `latest`)

-Version of Node and PNPM to use.
+Version of `node`/`pnpm`/`yarn` to use.
 If semver ranges are provided instead of exact versions (e.g. the defaults are set to `latest`), HNVM will perform curl requests to resolve those to an exact version.
 However you'll get a warning about this since it could slow down execution time from the async request, or it might even fail to work at all if the curl requests fail to load.

 It's best to create an `.hnvmrc` file in your home directory and set the versions to exact versions.